ABOUT HOME SITEMAP CONTACT

 Mission statement

 Sport and leisure are important parts of every day's life, education, economy and globalisation processes around the World.
 Physical education in schools, youth sport competitions, sport for all, professional sport, Olympic games, mass tourism, leisure and entertainment represent variety of modern trends in globalise World.
-Sport and leisure as a sector of economy is a multi-billion-euros industry, which involves planning, engineering, construction, management and maintenance of sport and leisure infrastructure, equipment manufacturers, events management, transport, hotel accommodation, real estate businesses, advertising and public relations, financing, insurance, tourism, health and many other sectors of economy.
+Sport, leisure and infrastructure as a sector of economy is a multi-billion-euros industry, which involves planning, engineering, construction, management, maintenance and usage of sport and leisure infrastructure, equipment manufacturers, events management, transport, hotel accommodation, real estate businesses, advertising and public relations, financing, insurance, tourism, health and many other sectors of economy.

-Sport & leisure infrastructure encompasses facilities, communal infrastructure, water and power supply systems, waste management infrastructure, transport systems, communication and security systems and other infrastructure, which supply goods and services for management and maintenance of this infrastructure.
+Sport and leisure infrastructure encompasses facilities, communal infrastructure, water and power supply systems, waste management infrastructure, transport systems, communications, security systems and other infrastructure, which supply goods and services for management and maintenance of infrastructure.
 Sport and leisure infrastructure includes all types of sport and leisure facilities as sport parks, recreational areas, baths and swimming pools, athletic and football stadiums, sport halls, skating rinks, tennis courts, ski resorts, golf courses, hippodromes, velodromes, shooting ranges and other facilities.

-The mission of The International Association of Sport and Leisure Infrastructure Management is development of a network of public institutions, private companies, research institutes, educational institutions and consulting agencies, regional and local communities, which plan, build, manage and maintain sport and leisure infrastructure.
-We are integral part of social-economic life in each community and provide facilities and services for sustainable development of sport for all, health-related exercises, events and leisure activities.
+The mission of the International Association of Sport and Leisure Infrastructure Management is development a network of public institutions, private companies, Universities, research institutes, educational institutions, consulting agencies, regional and local communities, which will develop new philosophy and ensure conditions for sustainable development of sport, leisure and infrastructure, develop and introduce new “social management”, educational and professional training systems, technological systems and innovative programsintroduce.

-The Association will open a space where knowledge and experiences of planning, building, managing and maintaining of sport and leisure infrastructure, will be exchanged between all interested parties, serving public interests, assuring sustainable development of environment and society, developing sport infrastructure and support entrepreneurship in “sport for all and sport & leisure business”.
+The Association will open a space where knowledge and experiences of planning, building, managing and maintaining of sport and leisure infrastructure, will be exchanged between all interested parties, serving public interests, assuring sustainable development of environment and society, developing sport infrastructure and support entrepreneurship.

 1. Name